walnuthq/madara-docs/README.md

 This will:
 1. Build the site
 1. Push the changes to GitHub branch `gh-pages`
-1. Publish the generated contents to https://walnuthq.github.io/madara-docs
+1. Publish the generated contents to the development site at https://walnuthq.github.io/madara-docs

 ### To production